tanmaybasu/A-Sentence-Classification-Framework/README.md

 de.sentence_classification()
 ```

-Here model indicates the feature weighting scheme and the options are 'tfidf' for tf-idf based scheme, 'entropy' for entropy based weighting, 'doc2vec' for doc2vec based embeddings and default is 'tfidf'.
-The options of 'clf_opt' are 'lr' for logistic regression, 'ls' for linear svc, 'n' for naive bayes, 'r' for random forest, 's' for support vector machine and default is 's'.
+Here model indicates the feature weighting scheme and the options are
+'tfidf' for tf-idf based scheme,
+'entropy' for entropy based weighting,
+'doc2vec' for doc2vec based embeddings,
+'biobert' for BioBERT model and
+default option is 'entropy'.

+The options of 'clf_opt' are
+'lr' for logistic regression,
+'ls' for linear svc,
+'n' for naive bayes,
+'r' for random forest,
+'s' for support vector machine and
+default option is 's'.

 The deafult option of no_of_selected_terms is None, otherwise desired number of terms is needed.
 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.

 ## Contact